In this post we’ll look at the supplements Rhonda takes currently.

 Rhonda notes that her multivitamin doesn’t contain Magnesium, therefore she adds it separately.

-In her January 2023 Q&A she notes taking 135 mg of magnesium daily.
+In her October 2024 Q&A she re-iterated taking 120 mg of magnesium daily.

 However, for example with her mother, who doesn’t eat as many green vegetables, she encourages a larger supplemental dose.